AakashVarma1995/react-guarded-route/README.md

             <GuardedRoute
                 path = '/dashboard'
                 component = {Dashboard}
-                redirectTo = '/login' //Redirect to '/login' if validatorFunction returns false validatorFucntion = {validatorFunction()}>
+                redirectTo = '/login' //(Optional) Redirect to '/login' if validatorFunction returns false.
+Will redirect to '/' if not provided. validatorFucntion = {validatorFunction()}>
         </Switch>
     </Router>